 Reference Guide

 Review Your Account Statements

-Carefully review statements sent to you from your healthcare providers, insurance company, and financial institutions to ensure that all of your account activity is valid.
-Report any questionable charges promptly to the company with which you maintain the account.
+Carefully review account statements and credit reports to ensure that all of your account activity is valid.
+Report any questionable charges promptly to the financial institution or company with which the account is maintained.